bmd7700/top-calculator/README.md

     > Add a backspace button.
     > Ensure only one decimal point can be entered at a time.

-Calculator can now do math!
+Calculator can now do math, and supports decimals!
 Hooray!
-Now to debug the following:
-    2. Test equals sign logic.
-Is it working as expected?
+Need to debug:
+    1. Display logic still wonky: will display NaN instead of error message.
-    3. Add a backspace button.
+    2. Add backspace button.
+    3. Decimals should only display 2 decimal places
+    4. Control for entering two operators: this should cause an error.
+    5. Decimal button should be disabled if decimal already exists.